melt-umn/ableC-tensors/README.md

 ### Requirements

-To use the ableC-tensors extension, first make sure to install [ableC](https://github.com/melt-umn/ableC) and [silver](https://github.com/melt-umn/silver) (put them in the same directory!).
+To use the ableC-tensors extension, first make sure to install [ableC](https://github.com/melt-umn/ableC) and [Silver](https://github.com/melt-umn/silver) (put them in the same directory!).
 I put their shared directory directly on my desktop, but the location should not matter.

 ### Installation

-In the same directory as ableC and silver, create an `extensions` folder (if you have created this folder before, enter the one you have).
+In the same directory as ableC and Silver, create an `extensions` folder (if you have created this folder before, enter the one you have).
 The ableC-tensors repository (and any other up-to-date ableC extension) should be downloaded in this folder.
 This can be done two main ways:

 1. To clone this repository, open up your terminal and enter the extensions folder.
 Then, type `git clone git@github.umn.edu:melt/ableC-tensors.git` and the repository will download.